Precis – The UK is the most corrupt country in the world, they just conceal the full extent of it

 The case in the developer’s favour was proven before proceedings ever started.
 The EW claim against MFC is indefensible, for the claim for unlawful forfeiture cannot be disputed for the reasons made only too clear above.

 The EEI claim against MFC is also indefensible, for it originated by the assigned investment and section 136(1) of the Law of Property Act 1925 affirms that the assignment of the investment is effective from the date notice was served.

 The mandatory duty of the Court to apply insolvency set off

-On the 19th of September 2015, under MFC’s instruction, Ulick Staunton, the corrupt barrister acting for MFC was instructed to claim in court that EW was indebted to them in the sum of their blackmail, the £256,269.89.
+On the 19th of September 2015, under MFC’s instruction, Ulick Staunton, counsel acting for MFC was instructed to claim in court that EW was indebted to them in the sum of their blackmail, the £256,269.89.

 The hearing of the winding up petition against EW had previously been adjourned so that EW could complete a C.V.A with its creditors.
 EW completed the CVA with its creditors, MFC were never creditors, they all knew that.
 10-days prior to the hearing, the developer’s lawyers submitted the EW claim to the Court in hard copy in preparation for the hearing.

 It is long established in law that the duty of the Court to apply insolvency set off is mandatory, as affirmed in the scheme of law conferred in rule 14.25 of the Insolvency (England & Wales) Rules 2016.
 Operating in colluding with Staunton, Baister wilfully failed to administer the mandatory law to assist MFC and their corrupt lawyers in using the façade of insolvency to defraud the developer, who was requisite majority creditor of EW.